DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank Statement Reconciliation/Cash and bank management reports.md

 - Checking date: Compared to the bank statement ending date
 - Reconciliation summary - Yes/No **
 - Uncleared transaction details - Yes/No **
 ** The report prints a **Reconciliation summary** report and an **Unreconciled bank transactions** report if both are set to _Yes_. <br>

-Ensure that all statements are reconciled and the statement posted before printing this report.
+> Note: Ensure that all statements are reconciled and the statement posted before printing this report.

 #### Reconciliation summary
 |   Content                     |   Heading                       |   Description   |